Retiring early: is it a realistic option?

 So that’s the first part of the work done.
 Then you need to ensure you have enough money in your pension to live the life you want for your remaining years.
 The good thing about pension saving is that you get help to boost your pension pot from your employer and the Government.
 You just need to maximise that help.

 Under the auto-enrolment rules, providing you’re earning more than £10,000 a year and you’re over the age of 22 (and under State Pension age), you’ll be automatically enrolled into your employer’s pension scheme.
 You can opt out of the scheme if you wish, but consider this carefully before you do so.
-You and your employer are required to make regular contributions of around 8% of earnings, depending on how the scheme is set up, with your employer paying a minimum of 3%.
+You and your employer are required to make minimum regular contributions of 8% of your 'qualifying earnings', which is a band of earnings currently between £6,136 and £50,000, at least 3% of which must be your employer's contribution.
+The exact amount you and your employer pay will depend on how the scheme is set up.
 So use that saving to your advantage and consider investing any other monies you have to help make your plans come to life.

 You’ll also need to consider, or at least try to compensate for, changes to the retirement age.
 State Pension age has been increasing for men and women in recent years, and will reach 67 by 2028.